sheenasalwan/sheenasalwan/README.md

 ### Hi there 👋

+I am a graduate in Master of Data Science - Computational Linguistic graduate at UBC.

+- 😄 Pronouns: she/her
+- 📫 How to reach me: sheena.salwan@gmail.com
+-
+-
 <!--
 **sheenasalwan/sheenasalwan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.